How to Choose a Good Wine

 For those less comfortable knowing how to choose a good wine, here are a few pointers that can help you choose a quality wine by yourself.

-When you go out for dinner, many restaurants have certified wine specialists who can assist you in selecting the perfect bottle to complement your meal?
-This comes in handy if you love wine, but you’re not totally sure what to drink with your dinner.
+When you go out for dinner, many restaurants have certified wine specialists who can assist you in selecting the perfect bottle to complement your meal.
+This comes in handy if you love wine but are unsure what to drink with your dinner.
 However, going out for meals is not something you can do every day.
-So, what happens when you’re browsing the shelves trying to pick a wine, and you don’t have a connoisseur to help you out?
-For those less comfortable knowing how to choose a good wine, here are a few pointers that can help you out when you’re trying to choose a quality wine by yourself.
+So, what happens when you’re browsing the shelves trying to pick a wine, and you don’t have a connoisseur to help you?
+For those less comfortable knowing how to choose a good wine, here are a few pointers that can help you out when trying to choose a quality wine by yourself.

 Red Wine